User guide

 - Compose your own sentence in the goal card at the bottom.

-- Tap one of the starter templates if your blank-page brain is stuck.
+- Tap one of the starter templates if you are stuck on a blank page.

 - Switch your active vision (Plan A / B / C) at any time.
 The Summit Goal compounds what is already working when you stick with Plan A.